Cycling74/rnbo.oscquery.runner/README-rpi.md

   * install rnbooscquery
   * reboot (easiest way to update your group security settings)

-  ssh to do the pi and get into sudo.
+  ssh to do the pi and get into sudo (change to your username and hostname):

   ```shell
   ssh pi@c74rpi.local